 Through asynchronous tele-ophthalmology, the data is stored and then reviewed by the professionals later on.

-Benefits of Tele-ophthalmology
+Benefits of Tele-Ophthalmology

 Tele-ophthalmology aims at providing eye care to all patients, especially those who have limited access to health care.
 There are several benefits that tele-ophthalmology offers, which are as follows: